Recommended

 XYZ and GJF files

-• Can be used when pocket extraction is skipped (omit -c/--center)
+• Can be used when active site model extraction is skipped (omit -c/--center)

 • .gjf files can provide charge/spin defaults from embedded metadata